almereyda/awesome-starred/README.md

 - [tmcw/relative-luminance](https://github.com/tmcw/relative-luminance) - Calculate the relative luminance of an RGB triplet color.
 - [mapbox/geojsonio-cli](https://github.com/mapbox/geojsonio-cli) - a cli for geojson.io
 - [oeco/jeo](https://github.com/oeco/jeo) - A WordPress parent theme for interactive maps and journalism
+- [datawrapper/datawrapper](https://github.com/datawrapper/datawrapper) - This is a read-only mirror of a part of our codebase.
 - [shutterstock/rickshaw](https://github.com/shutterstock/rickshaw) - JavaScript toolkit for creating interactive real-time graphs
 - [philogb/jit](https://github.com/philogb/jit) - The JavaScript InfoVis Toolkit provides tools for creating Interactive Data Visualizations for the Web
 - [mapbox/geojson.io](https://github.com/mapbox/geojson.io) - IMPORTANT: development of this project has been paused, see the README (fast, simple map creation)